 Players who enter and then subsequently withdraw from a ProTour or Premier Event after the cut-off date will receive standardised fines from the DRA which will increase with each offence and may result in a suspension.

-Where no other player is disadvantaged by the withdrawal (such as a UK Open qualifier without a cap on entries or an Event where the relevant player’s place in the draw can be filled without any implications on any other player or the Event) the DRA may choose not to impose a sanction at its own discretion.
+Where no other player is disadvantaged by the withdrawal (such as an Event without a cap on entries or an Event where the relevant player’s place in the draw can be filled without any implications on any other player or the Event) the DRA may choose not to impose a sanction at its own discretion.

 Following a 12-month consecutive period without offence, a player’s ‘slate shall be wiped clean’ in relation to these offences.

-4.16 Where stage matches are played at Events, the bull up shall be conducted in the practice room at a time to be advised to players, but not less than 30 minutes before the expected start time of their match.
+4.14 Where stage matches are played at Events, the bull up shall be conducted in the practice room at a time to be advised to players by the Tournament Director or Players Marshal.

-4.17 The PDC/PDPA will use their best endeavours to supply a marker at Players Championship and UK Open qualifying Events but players must assume that marking will be their own responsibility.
+4.15 The PDC/PDPA will use their best endeavours to supply a marker at Players Championship Events but players must assume that marking will be their own responsibility.

-Each European Tour qualifier, Players Championship and UK Open qualifying Event will operate on a “loser marks” basis and it is a condition of participation that the losing player of each match marks the following game, if a marker has not been provided, as directed by Tournament Officials.
+Each European Tour qualifier and Players Championship Event will operate on a “loser marks” basis and it is a condition of participation that the losing player of each match marks the following game, if a marker has not been provided, as directed by Tournament Officials.
 In genuine cases of inability to mark, a player may arrange for someone else to mark the next match on their behalf.
 It is the player’s responsibility to ensure that someone replaces them and that this person can mark to a competent standard and is dressed as per the DRA rules.